suomela/types/README.md

 ### OS X 10.11

+First, make sure you have installed the command line tools:

+    xcode-select --install

-First, install Homebrew as usual, and make sure it is up-to-date:
+Then install Homebrew as usual, and make sure it is up-to-date:

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     brew update